countpauper/countpauper/Angel/Design/Language Design.md

 tests will form the true specification of the language.

 ## Axiomatic predicates
-an axiom is considered true if it is contained in the knowledge
+an axiom is considered true if it is contained in the knowledge.

 ```
 cat
 cat?